US falls to Lithuania at Basketball World Cup but still qualifies for Paris Olympics

 Those weren’t the only close calls or worse.
 Lithuania beat the U.S. at the 1998 world championships (what the World Cup was called then) and in the early rounds of the 2004 Athens Olympics.
 It also gave the Americans all they wanted in the 2012 London Olympics, falling 99-94 in a preliminary round matchup where the U.S. briefly trailed in the fourth quarter.

+“It’s a big win for our country, for players, for coaches, to play against the best in the world,” Kariniauskas said.
+“I’m happy for my country … and we don’t need to stop now.”

-In a game that didn’t matter much as far as medal hopes, considering both teams came into Sunday with spots secured for Tuesday’s quarterfinals, there was a lot to unpack.
+In a game that didn’t matter much as far as medal hopes, considering both teams came into Sunday with spots secured for the quarterfinals, there was a lot to unpack.

-Lithuania made its first nine 3-point attempts and built an early 21-point lead, and the U.S. became Paris-bound in the third quarter when Serbia’s win over the Dominican Republic went final in an outcome that clinched an Olympic berth for the Americans.
+Lithuania rode that 9-for-9 start from 3-point range on the way to an early 21-point lead, and the U.S. became Paris-bound in the third quarter when Serbia’s win over the Dominican Republic clinched an Olympic berth for the Americans.

 And right around the time Serbia closed out its win, the U.S. kicked into high gear.

 It took the Americans less than half of the third quarter — 4 minutes and 16 seconds — to cut what was a 17-point halftime deficit down to four, and the comeback attempt was on.
-Lithuania’s lead was 71-65 going into the final 10 minutes and it would not trail the rest of the way.
+But Lithuania never lost the lead, no matter what the U.S. tried.

 AP NBA: https://apnews.com/hub/nba and AP sports: https://apnews.com/sports